T-H-E-J-A-S-W-I-N-I/infotrixs/README.md

 ## Usage

 1.Open the Weather App in your web browser 🌐.

-2.Enter the desired city in the search box.
+2.Enter the desired city📍 in the search box🔍.

-3.Click the "Search" button to fetch and display the weather information.
+3.Click the "Search" button to fetch and display the weather information🌦️.

 4.Explore the current weather, hourly forecast, and additional details.

 # Prerequisites